quintusdias/glymur/docs/source/detailed_installation.rst

-because ctypes accesses libraries in a platform-dependent manner, it is recommended that **if** you compile and install OpenJPEG into a non-standard location, you should then create a configuration file to help Glymur properly find the openjpeg or openjp2 libraries (linux users or macports users don’t need to bother with this if you are using OpenJPEG as provided by your package manager).
-The configuration format is the same as used by Python’s configparser module, i.e. ::
+because ctypes accesses libraries in a platform-dependent manner, it is recommended that **if** you compile and install OpenJPEG into a non-standard location, you should then create a configuration file to help Glymur properly find the openjpeg or openjp2 libraries The configuration format is the same as used by Python’s configparser module, i.e. ::